Reports claim some men are raping their daughters to guarantee bumper harvests in Mbire District, Mashonaland Central province.

 PEP involves the taking of antiretroviral medicines to prevent infection with HIV within 72 hours of exposure.

 Overall, reports indicate that rape cases in Zimbabwe have surged over the years.
 In 2018 a report by the Zimbabwe National Statistics Agency revealed that 7 394 cases had been reported in the first quarter of 2017.

 Meanwhile, the Zimbabwe Republic Police (ZRP), through a Twitter post last week, warned female vendors and those commuting at night to be wary of rapists who were posing as prospective customers or commuters.

-Mashonaland Central Province is one of Zimbabwe's ten provinces.
+Mashonaland Central Province is one of the ten and Zimbabwe Provinces.
 It covers the northern mainland of the country and it stretches into to the Zambezi valley and the Mozambican border in the north east.
 It is dominated by the Shona speaking locals.
-The capital of the...
+The capital...
 Read More About Mashonaland Central Province